Quaker Elizabeth Fry Overcame Depression and Marked a Nation for God

 Fry sprang into action.
 Immediate practical needs had to be met.
 She enlisted local women to make clothes for the children.
 She got permission to start a school for prison children.
 She founded an organisation of women who would visit prisoners, pray and read scriptures with them, and provide them with materials to sew and knit goods which could be sold to give them some income.

 Fry’s work didn’t stop there.
-Even while raising 11 children and suffering from what today would be called post-natal depression, she established a night shelter for the homeless in London; campaigned for more humane treatment of orphans; raised awareness of the plight of newly-released prisoners with nowhere to go; began an outreach ministry to sailors and founded a school for nurses.
+Even while raising 11 children and suffering from what today would have been recognised as post-natal depression, she established a night shelter for the homeless in London; campaigned for more humane treatment of orphans; raised awareness of the plight of newly-released prisoners with nowhere to go; began an outreach ministry to sailors and founded a school for nurses.
 It was nurses trained at Fry’s school who went with Florence Nightingale to the Crimea.

 She was incensed at the transportation of women prisoners to Australia.
 The night before they left, there were always riots in the prisons.
 The women would reach Australia penniless and with dependent children, leaving prostitution as the only option for many.
 Elizabeth lobbied parliament and personally visited all deportees, giving them materials for making clothes on the voyage which they could sell on arrival.